 - Your income in the first year of residency will likely be the lowest of your career, so you won’t be restricted in latter, higher earning years by the 3% of net income restriction mentioned above.

 One other thing to consider is whether you have significant tuition tax credits carrying forward from previous years.
 These credits must be used before you can claim any medical, dental and eye-care expenses.

 What is the timeframe for claiming medical expenses?

 CRA allows you to claim medical expenses for any 12-month period ending in the year of the tax return.
 This means you can choose the 12-month period that maximizes your medical expense tax credit.
-For a 2021 tax return, this means the 12-month period could conceivably be August 7, 2020 to August 6, 2021 or March 26, 2020 to March 25, 2021.
+For example, on a 2022 tax return, this means the 12-month period could conceivably be August 7, 2021 to August 6, 2022 or March 26, 2021 to March 25, 2022.
 Be sure not to claim the same expenses twice.

 First-Time Home Buyer’s Tax Credit